Mhdez221993/rubocop/README.md

 2) Go to the directory where my_lin project is located, it will be the one where you cloned the repository.
 Execute the main.rb by typing:
     - <code>bin/main.rb</code>

-3) you can provide a path to test a specific file or just run the previos command to test your actual directory
+3) you can provide a path to test a specific file or just run the previous command to test your actual directory.

 ##  Good and bad code examples